MorpheusNephew/special-system/README.md

 ## Step 2: Adding unit tests for application code (Completed)

 This step includes adding unit tests for the project.
 Unit tests are great things, but it'll also be cool when I'm using code pipeline and I can set the pipeline to fail if the unit tests fail.
-Random note about Go not supporting generics... definitely interesting looking at code that I could potentially create to make it easier on myself if I wanted to use other endpoints and use the same code, but without generics figuring out a way to get around that should be interesting
+Random note about Go not supporting generics... definitely interesting looking at code that I could potentially create to make it easier on myself if I wanted to use other endpoints and use the same code, but without generics figuring out a way to get around that should be interesting.

 ## Step 1: Build application that gets the Quote of the Day (Completed)